Fairbairn Dam Improvement ProjectFairbairn Dam, Central Queensland

-Stage one was completed in December 2016, with stage two commencing in April 2017 and stage three mid-2018.
+Stage one was completed in December 2016, Stage two in September 2020, and Stage three in December 2019.

 - modification of drain outlets